Airlock as a Service Knowledge Base

 Referring to a key pair in the vault

-1. Key pairs stored in the vault can be used in an IAM configuration valid for this tenant.
-For this, use the references to the keystore path and private key alias provided in the key pair settings.
+Key pairs stored in Vault can be referenced in an IAM configuration for the selected tenant by using the references to the keystore path and private key alias provided in the key pair settings.

-3. Go to the tenant dropdown list on top of the navigation tree to the left, and select the relevant tenant.
+2. In the tenant drop-down list on top of the navigation tree, select the tenant

 Deleting a key pair in the vault

-2. Go to the tenant dropdown list on top of the navigation tree to the left, and select the relevant tenant.
+2. In the tenant drop-down list on top of the navigation tree, select the tenant where you want to delete a key pair.

-4. The available key pairs are listed in the dialog.
-Click on the entry of the key pair that you want to delete.
+4. Select the key pair you want to delete.

 Notice